brandonhenness/Active-Directory-Domain-Management-PowerShell-Scripts/README.md

   - **Displays** a progress bar as it enumerates AD computers.
   - **Allows** CSV export (via the `-Output` parameter).
   - **Automatic transcript logging** if no `-TranscriptPath` is provided.

+### 3. **`Create-ADComputers.ps1`**
+**Purpose**: Creates AD computer objects from a CSV file containing workstation metadata and immediately applies join permissions to the objects.
+- **Key Features**:
+  - **CSV Input**: Reads a CSV file containing details such as Site ID, Service Tag, Description, OU, and various AD groups.
+  - **Dynamic Name Generation**: Automatically generates a computer name based on the Site ID and Service Tag.
+  - **Object Creation**: Creates the computer object in the specified OU.
+  - **Group Assignment**: Adds the new computer to any specified AD groups.
+  - **Join Permission Application**: Automatically applies domain join permissions by granting full control (GenericAll) to a specified join group.
+This is done via an ADSI binding with a triple-slash LDAP URL to ensure the correct DC is targeted.
+  - **Logging & Transcript**: Captures a transcript log (or uses a specified path) and provides verbose output.
+  - **Template Generation**: Can generate a sample CSV template using the `-GenerateTemplate` switch.

 ---